oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/workshops/freetier/intro.md

 [Proceed to the next section](#next)

 ### Acknowledgements:
-TODO remove acknowledgements from individual labs and have it at one place here

 * **Authors**
   * Raja Pratap Kondamari - Product Manager, OCI Language Service
   * Rajat Chawla  - Oracle AI OCI Language Services